yoku2010/cab-booking-system/README.md

  - Login
  - Manage users (add/update/delete)

-> Note: This System is developed using django1.7 + sqlite3
+> Note: This system is developed using django1.7 + sqlite3.